 Funny story.
 On my way to losing a fortune during the economic tsunami of 2008, I befriended a Buddhist monk from Thailand who was living in Tucson Arizona.
 He and I hiked hundreds of miles of mountain trails discussing and learning meditation the next 2 years.
 Then I ordained as a novice Buddhist monk and lived in his monastery for a little over 4 months.
-That monk, Ajahn Sarayut, taught me how to meditate and then to teach.
+That monk, Ajahn Sarayut, taught me how to meditate and then how to teach meditation.
 Odds of survival, very good.

 I eat healthy, treat the Earth with respect and seek the companionship of great spirits.
 I have two mottos.
 Do no harm.
 And, Be humble, because I may be wrong.

 I do wish to label me not.
 I prefer to be what I can be as the moment dictates what is true and right.
-My study of the Buddha taught me that the path of virtue, concentration, and discernment would lead to a state of calm well-being and to use that calm state to look at all experience in terms of suffering and freedom from suffering.
+My study of the Buddha taught me that the path of virtue, concentration, and discernment would lead to a state of calm well-being and then to use that calm state to look at all experience in terms of suffering and freedom from suffering.

 I am certain that I must be accepting of everything.
 I may not approve but with a gentleness I never knew, I must accept the pleasure and adversities and how fleeting both are.
 Drug addiction was a quick way to allay my emotional discomfort.
 Meditation is a slower, safer more skillful way to free myself from the very torment that drove me to abuse chemicals, relationships and money.